The Aloes Wild Coast Lodge

 1. we have a reliable Uncapped Wifi internet satellite feed for our guests.

-2. a full time Maid to support and enhance your holiday's relaxed enjoyment
+2. option of a a full time Maid to support and enhance your holiday's relaxed enjoyment

-3. Gillies are available on request, to support your fishing /excursion needs (rates apply, client pays direct.
+3. option of a Gillie.
+Available on request, to support your fishing /excursion needs (rates apply, client pays direct.
 R200/day)

 6. Lodge Owner (Andrew) is generally nearby for questions and support, however he does travel away fairly often on his adventure trips, but is then generally available on WhatsApp.
 0817738041, or email.